Top of the page

 Treatment also looks at other parts of your life.
 For example, how are your relationships with friends and family?
 What's going on at school and work?
 Treatment helps you take control of your life so you don't have to depend on drugs.

 It can be hard to stop using drugs.
-But many people have overcome this problem.
+But many people have overcome a use disorder.
 And most of them started by reaching out to others, like caring friends or family, their doctor, or a support group.

 Go to https://www.healthwise.net/patientEd